jeffreymorganio/d3-space-filler-explorer/README.md

 npm start
 ```

+The Space Filler Explorer is not currently compatible with Windows because one of its Node.js dependencies ([nodejs-disks](https://www.npmjs.com/package/nodejs-disks "Learn more about nodejs-disks at NPM")) is not compatible with Windows.

 ## Packaging

 Electron applications can be packaged to run as native, double-clickable applications.
 The following commands package the Space Filler Explorer as native applications on Mac OS X and Linux:

 - `npm run package-osx`
 - `npm run package-linux`

-The Space Filler Explorer is not currently compatible with Windows because one of its Node.js dependencies is not compatible with Windows.

 ### How Packaging Works